|

 - Evidence of the search for permanent housing while receiving THA.

-The AU must provide verification of shelter expenditures to receive reimbursement for THA for expenses incurred.
-When the client returns to request the second and subsequent THA payments, the EW must image a copy of the receipts for shelter.
+The AU must provide verification of the amount expended on temporary shelter, such as receipts.
+When the client returns to request the second and subsequent THA payments, the Social Services Benefits Specialist (SSBS) must image a copy of the verification.

-- If the former THA payment was sufficient to cover the period of payment, and the receipts verify that shelter was paid for each day of the payment period, and the client met the permanent housing search requirement, issue a subsequent payment per the client's request (direct, vendor).
+- If the former THA payment was sufficient to cover the period of payment, and the receipts verify that shelter was paid for each day of the payment period, and the client met the permanent housing search requirement.

-- If the former THA payment was less than sufficient to cover the period of payment, but the AU has receipts to verify that they spent all of the THA on shelter, issue a subsequent payment per the client's request (direct, vendor).
+- If the former THA payment was less than sufficient to cover the period of payment, but the AU has receipts to verify that they spent all of the THA on shelter.

-- If the former THA payment was paid to a person or housing provider not in the business of renting, the CalWORKs Homeless Assistance (HA) Shared Housing Agreement/Housing Verification (SCD 2575), a statement from the housing provider, or a sworn statement from the client that the funds were spent on shelter is adequate verification, issue a subsequent payment per the client's request (direct, vendor).
+- If the former THA payment was paid to a person or housing provider not in the business of renting, and the CalWORKs Homeless Assistance (HA) Shared Housing Agreement/Housing Verification (SCD 2575), a statement from the housing provider, or a sworn statement from the client that the funds were spent on shelter is on file.

 - Fails or refuses to furnish verification of shelter costs, or